-AP source: PM’s cabinet to abstain from China genocide vote
+Trudeau’s cabinet to abstain from China genocide vote

 The main opposition parties support the non-binding motion and control the majority of seats in the House of Commons.
+Trudeau’s cabinet is made up of 37 Liberal lawmakers including the prime minister.
+There are 154 lawmakers from Trudeau’s Liberal party in the House of Commons.
 The rest of Trudeau’s Liberal lawmakers will vote freely on the motion.

 Conservative Party leader Erin O’Toole has said a signal must be sent to the Chinese regime.